 Class Name Writing & Rhetoric 7/8

-This week’s focus: Writing & Rhetoric 7 Lesson 5 and part of lesson 6
+This week’s focus: Writing & Rhetoric 7 lesson 10: Second Vituperation

-So let’s walk through what makes a great Encomium essay:
+So let’s walk through what makes a great Vituperation essay:

-3. Support your thesis by telling your reader about your subject’s fine qualities.
-Consider his or her personal character, abilities or virtues
+Support your thesis by telling your reader about your subject’s POOR qualities.
+Consider his or her personal FLAWS, HARMFUL ATTITUDES or VICES

-4. Support your thesis by telling about the persons career.
-Describe this person’s achievements or show how this person used his or her gifts for a good cause.
+Support your thesis by telling about the persons career.
+Describe this PERSON’S LACK OF WORTHWHILE ACHIEVEMENTS or show how this person used his or her gifts for IMPROPER USES.
 Use a quote from the text to support your point of view.

-5. Contrast the person with a lesser person in order to heighten your praise.
+Contrast the person with a BETTER person in order to heighten your criticism.